Los Alamitos, California: Government

 The five-member, elected City Council represents the city's five districts.
 The council's first meeting of the year appoints one of its members to be mayor for the year.
 After the selection of a mayor, the mayor holds a city-council election to appoint a council member as mayor pro tempore.
-Shelley Hasselbrink is the mayor of Los Alamitos.
+Tanya Doby is the mayor of Los Alamitos.